As Seen On…Classic Rock Radio (UK) Official Facebook Page

 01.)
 Sound Chaser 02.)
 Close To The Edge 03.)
 To Be Over 04.)
 The Gates Of Delirium

 The very next year, Yes came around again.
-One of my best friends Moms (RIP) like the year before, drove us to Roosevelt Stadium.
-The same falling apart stadium that should have been torn down way before it was.
+One of my best friends Mom (RIP) like the year before, drove us to Roosevelt Stadium.
+The same falling-apart stadium that should have been torn down way before it was.
 Again it was another outstanding performance.
 One of New York City’s best FM radio rock stations, WNEW, was there broadcasting.
 A magical night!

-Mr Howe’s last showcase with Yes that would be for some time was the 1980 album, Drama.
+Mr. Howe’s last showcase with Yes would be for some time was the 1980 album, Drama.
 After that; Asia, GTR, and numerous solo projects.
 So much happened for Steve after Yes that one could write a book.
 Not that I am attempting to do so now.
 For the time I’d like to focus on the year, 1992.
 This is the year Mr. Howe released his third solo album called, Turbulence.
-It’s an all instrumental that includes Bill Bruford keeping the beat, and Billy Currie on keys.
-One of Uncle G’s all time favorite Steve Howe solo records (so many other good ones).
+It’s an all-instrumental that includes Bill Bruford keeping the beat, and Billy Currie on keys.
+One of Uncle G’s all-time favorite Steve Howe solo records (so many other good ones).

 Uncle G’s Story Time – Steve Howe visits Space City (April 1992)

-I‘m not a fanatic type so I don’t know all the details but here’s the story I heard from a DJ that use to work at what was then, Houston Texas’ best FM radio rock station; KLOL.
-When Steve Howe was in town for the 1991 Yes Union show at The Woodlands (just outside Houston), he was approached by KLOL to see if he would volunteer his time for a kids charity that every year they did a benefit for.
+I‘m not a fanatic type so I don’t know all the details but here’s the story I heard from a DJ that use to work at what was then Houston Texas’ best FM radio rock station; KLOL.
+When Steve Howe was in town for the 1991 Yes Union show at The Woodlands (just outside Houston), he was approached by KLOL to see if he would volunteer his time for a kid’s charity that every year they did a benefit for.
 The station would auction off cool shit like signed guitars, and people would bring their checkbooks, and everyone would have a good time.
-There was a contest for hottest chick, a concert, the auction in which was very successful, and a closing song with Mister Howe taking the position lead vocalist.
+There was a contest for hottest chick, a concert, the auction, which ended up being very successful, and a closing song with Mister Howe taking the position of lead vocalist.
 This is indeed an all-star jam; Mick Fleetwood and Lindsey Buckingham of Fleetwood Mac, and Steve Vai.
 I went home on a natural high.
-And get this, the next night a local British tavern called, THE PIG, Steve Howe did what I even asked Steve about…his FIRST ever solo show (after having fame with Yes).
+And get this, the next night at a local British tavern called, THE PIG, Steve Howe did what I even asked Steve about…his FIRST ever solo show (after having fame with Yes).

 I walk up with a friend of mine to the main door at THE PIG (on Richmond…inside the loop…been gone for years now).
 No joke… there was a guy at the door wearing overalls who was four times my size, if not bigger.
 An appropriate mascot for the name of the place, but I can’t be sure if it was intended, or not.

-When you walked into The Pig, it was like walking in a very BIG house.
+When you walked into The Pig, it was like walking into a very BIG house.
 Upstairs, and downstairs, and lots of different rooms, all leading to what appeared to be, the main living room.
-For this is where the stage was, and we’re not talking a huge stage either.
+This is where the stage was, and we’re not talking about a huge stage either.
 Casual chairs and stools formed rows in which the audience was mostly found.
 Some were hanging off staircases or listening upstairs while drinking British brews.
 It was a full house !!
 With the place packed, out came Mr. Howe, which totally blew me away.
-I was positioned in the fifth row, with this being very much akin to one of the best guitarist in rock n’ roll, playing in your living room.
+I was positioned in the fifth row, this being very much akin to one of the best guitarists in rock n’ roll, playing in your living room.
 I’m accustomed to seeing Steve play in front of twenty thousand people.
 Capacity at The Pig was a few hundred at best.

 Thanks to Mr. Howe for the good times I just described, and here’s to many more healthy years down the road, from all of us here at Classic Rock Radio (UK).